 100 Dorrance Street, Providence, RI 02903

 Enjoy the evening sunset and starry skies on the best rooftop bar in Providence.
-With outdoor firepits, live entertainment and igloos available to reserve, this place is a must visit!
+With outdoor firepits, live entertainment and igloos available to reserve, this place is a must visit in Rhode Island!
 They list their full entertainment schedule on their website.
 You can’t go wrong with the Blueberry Gin Sling and Less Is S’more cocktails!

 Towers of Narragansett